Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 The questionnaire will be prepared by your solicitor in conjunction with you.
 Therefore, if there are any matters contained in your spouse’s Form E and supporting documents about which you require further clarification, or should you consider assets and/or income to have not been fully disclosed, it is important that these points are raised with your solicitor.

-Once questionnaires have been exchanged, the parties are required to provide responses and a timetable will be set for provision of questionnaire replies.
-On receipt, the other party’s questionnaire replies should be checked carefully to make sure they have been answered property and whether or not there are any further legitimate questions arising out of the responses.
+Once questionnaires have been exchanged, the parties are required to provide responses and a timetable will be set for the provision of questionnaire replies.
+On receipt, the other party’s questionnaire replies should be checked carefully to make sure they have been answered properly and whether or not there are any further legitimate questions arising out of the responses.

-Where disclosure remains incomplete and the questionnaire has not been responded to fully, a schedule of deficiencies/supplemental questionnaire can be prepared.
+Where disclosure remains incomplete and the questionnaire has not been responded to fully, a schedule of deficiencies/supplemental questionnaires can be prepared.
 This document should set out any points arising from the other party’s questionnaire and should be served as soon as possible.
 The other party should be invited to answer this document before the Financial Dispute Resolution Appointment.

 If you would like to speak with one of our family law specialists to get more information, please contact us on 01392 207020.